-Having cozy autumn garments really lifts my mood when days are getting colder, I especially need colours to brighten up grey days.
+Having cosy autumn garments really lifts my mood when days are getting colder, I especially need colours to brighten up grey days.
 Jackets and coats are my main focus these days.

-But now that I make my own clothes, I do have more winter garments and I love all the woolen fabric available out there.
+But now that I make my own clothes, I do have more winter garments and I love all the woollen fabric available out there.

 This jacket actually belongs to my 13-year-old daughter.
 She made it herself with some help from me.
 She has grown up with the sewing machine, watching her mum spend every free minute stitching up some garment.